ashleysommer/stdeb/README.rst

 Prerequisites
 -------------

- * Python 2.7 or Python 3.x
+ * Python 3.4+
- * Standard Debian utilities such as ``date``, ``dpkg-source`` and Debhelper 7 (use stdeb 0.3.x if you need to support older distributions without dh7)
+ * Standard Debian utilities such as ``date``, ``dpkg-source`` and Debhelper 9 (use stdeb 0.8.x if you need to support older distributions without dh9)
  * If your setup.py uses the setuptools features ``setup_requires`` or ``install_requires``, you must run ``apt-file update`` prior to running any stdeb command.